utku-norman/justhink_world/README.md

 ### Try out a collaborative world (interactive).
-Use `left`-`right` keys to navigate among states and `tab` to toggle the role.
+Use `left`-`right` keys to navigate among states, `p` to toggle pause, and `tab` to toggle the role.

 Taking an action at a navigated state clears the future history and moves the application to the new state.

 ```
 from justhink_world import init_world